-We’ve never been too keen on ‘tours’ as much because the both of us love a faf and Lissy is a photographer so getting that perfect shot takes time; something that when you have a bus to get back on and you’ve already been warned that you will be left behind if you’re not back on time isn’t the kind of stress we’re looking for while you’re on a vaccay.
+We’ve never been too keen on ‘tours’ as much because the both of us love a faf and Lissy is a photographer so getting that perfect shot takes time; something that you never seem to have enough of when you’ve got a bus to get back on.
+ESPECIALLY when you’ve already been warned that you will get left behind if you’re not back in time.
+That isn’t the kind of stress we’re looking for while on a vaccay.

 However, when you’re going somewhere you’ve never been before, I would certainly recommend booking an organised tour as one of the first things you do after arrival so you can get your bearings.